sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 ### Rector Config

-Some of the tasks to update yout admin classes can be automated using [Rector](https://getrector.com/).
+Some of the tasks to update your admin classes can be automated using [Rector](https://getrector.com/).
 Use the below config in your `rector.php` config as a starting point to automate your update.

 ```php